 Film costume, once again, helped shape the character and the image of the movie.
 The jacket itself was a custom design made specially for the film, and which took months for Los Angeles based tailor Richard Lim and costume designer Erin Benach (who also worked for Half Nelson, Blue Valentine and The Place Beyond the Pines, all starring Gosling) to perfect.

-Nicolas Refn wanted Gosling to wear a white satin jacket that would illuminate him at night.
+Nicolas Refn wanted Gosling to wear a white satin jacket that would illuminate him at night, inspired by “listening to Kiss’s ‘I Was Made For Loving You’ like 1,000 times over and over again in a car,” said Refn in an NPR interview.
 “Good actors find their own costumes, so Ryan found a type of jacket that he really liked,” the director told IFC.
 The idea for this particular type of jacket apparently originated in 1950s Korean souvenir jackets. “[Gosling] had bought one on his own and was wearing it around”, said Erin Benach.
 “So we started to think, wow, that might be really cool.
 But the style and shape of them was definitely very fifties and slouchy.
 We felt like Driver was really buttoned-up, clean and streamlined.
 So we built it piece by piece.
 We knew the collar had to be able to pop up, we wanted the knit around the wrists and waist to be 100 percent wool as opposed to stretchy nylon.
 We wanted every element to be perfect.
 We went through 15 or 20 iterations until we got it right.
 Which was down to the wire — about an hour before shooting!”

 The director and his lead actor both had their say in choosing the scorpion logo, too, which is a reference to one of the first music videos ever made by Kenneth Anger called Scorpio Rising.
 A tribute to a time of avant garde filmmaking.
 Drive is indeed a film that, in every aspect of its making, shows respect to craft.